john-light/sovryn/SIPs/SIP-000X.md

 During the Community Review period, the SIP author will have a chance to respond to feedback and make changes to their proposal based on the feedback they have received to increase the likelihood of the proposal passing.

 **Editor Review**
 At the end of the Community Review period, SIP Editors will perform their review of the proposal.
-The SIP author should incorporate any changes suggested by the SIP Editor to prepare the proposal for the Final Review.
+The SIP author SHOULD incorporate any changes suggested by the SIP Editor to prepare the proposal for the Final Review.
 After a proposal is reviewed by SIP Editors, an SIP Editor will ask the author if the proposal is ready for the Final Review.
 If the SIP Editors do not receive a response from the SIP author then the SIP Editors may at their discretion either close the pull request or move the proposal on for a Final Review.

 * If agreeable, an SIP Editor will assign the SIP a number (generally the number of the SIP pull request), change the status of the SIP pull request from "draft" to "ready", and move the SIP on for a Final Review.
 * Reasons for denying an SIP number and closing the pull request include the SIP being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing legitimate concerns by reviewers, or not in compliance with SIP-X.

 **Final Review**

-During the Final Review, the proposal cannot be changed.
+During the Final Review, the proposal SHOULD NOT be changed.
 This gives Sovryn Voters a chance to review the proposal in its final state before the SIP is voted on.

 ### Stage V: Sovryn Vote

-After an SIP has gone through its Final Review, an SIP Editor will add a "Ready to vote" tag to the pull request.
-At the soonest available opportunity, Sovryn Guardians will review proposals that have the "Ready to vote" tag and decide whether to put the proposal to a final vote by Sovryn Voters or veto the proposal.
+After a SIP has gone through its Final Review, a SIP Editor will add a "Ready to vote" tag to the pull request.
+At the soonest available opportunity, Sovryn Guardians will review proposals that have the "Ready to vote" tag and decide whether or not they will veto the proposal.

+Once a proposal has been tagged "Ready to vote", the SIP author MAY submit the proposal to the Sovryn Governance Dashboard for a vote by Sovryn Voters.
+Anyone else MAY submit the proposal instead but they SHOULD make an effort to communicate with the SIP author first to make sure the proposal is ready to be submitted and will not be accidentally submitted multiple times.

+The vote description submitted for a Sovryn Vote MUST include a link to the specific commit of the proposal being voted on as well as the SHA-256 hash of the raw text file of the proposal.

+* Example vote description: `SIP-2: Issuance of cSOV to community members.
+Details: https://github.com/DistributedCollective/SIPS/blob/00979e4d3b36e18b05f8088607809d8de03e261c/SIP-0002.md (SHA-256: 322cace15ffca9111b5fe1f3ce96ab54302144122c928489813926d33e0270f5)`

-Regardless of the vote outcome, after an SIP has been put to a vote a link to the vote will be added to the SIP and the "Ready to vote" label will be removed.
-If an SIP is rejected by Sovryn Voters, then the pull request will be closed.
-If an SIP is approved by Sovryn Voters, then the pull request will be merged.
-Any pull request referenced in a Meta track proposal that is approved by Sovryn Voters will be merged by an SIP Editor.
+Regardless of the vote outcome, after a SIP has been voted on a link to the vote will be added to the SIP header and the "Ready to vote" label will be removed.
+If a SIP is rejected by Sovryn Voters, then the pull request will be closed.
+If a SIP is approved by Sovryn Voters, then the pull request will be merged.
+Any pull request referenced in a Meta track proposal that is approved by Sovryn Voters will also be merged by a SIP Editor.

 ## Sovryn Voters
 Sovryn Voters are holders of the SOV token who have staked their SOV in the Sovryn Governance contract.
 The voting power of Sovryn Voters is determined by the number of SOV they have staked and the length of time their SOV is staked for.

 ## Sovryn Guardians
-Sovryn Guardians are elected by Sovryn Voters to participate in a 3-of-5 multisig.
-This multisig has the exclusive authority to submit onchain proposals to the Sovryn Governance contract.
-The multisig also decides which repo is the canonical repo for SIPs.
+Sovryn Guardians are elected by Sovryn Voters to participate in a 3-of-5 Guardian Multisig.
+The Guardian Multisig has the exclusive authority to veto onchain proposals submitted to the Sovryn Governance contract.
+Sovryn Guardians SHOULD vote to veto a proposal if the proposal does not comply with SIP-0 and/or SIP-X.

-When Sovryn Guardians submit a proposal for a vote, they will refer to the proposal with a link to the commit referred to as the canonical proposal as well as a SHA-256 hash of the raw proposal file at that commit.
-For Contract track proposals, only the contract source code specified in the proposal will be submitted for a vote.

 ## SIP Editors
-Each Sovryn Guardian is by default also an SIP Editor.
-Sovryn Guardians can choose to delegate their SIP Editor role to another Sovryn community member and, by a 3-of-5 vote, remove existing SIP Editors or add additional SIP Editors as needed.
+SIP Editors are appointed by the owner of the Bitocracy repo.
+If the owner of the Bitocracy repo becomes hostile or unresponsive toward contributors then a new repo can be set up with new SIP Editors, and proposal activity can continue there.

 SIP Editors have two responsibilities: